abiduzz420/React-music-master/README.md

 # Music master

-The app was built while I was following Udemy course on ReactJS and Redux
+The app was built while I was learning ReactJS and Redux

 ## Concepts Learnt: